-Back pain or lower back (lumbalgia) it's the leading reason for disability for people under the age of 45, it will strike 90% of all American adults, it's the second-leading surgical procedure, and it's only getting worse.
+Back pain or Neck pain (lumbalgia or cervicalgia) it's the leading reason for disability for people under the age of 45, it will strike 90% of all American adults, it's the second-leading surgical procedure, and it's only getting worse.

 - Up to 85% of the US Population will have Back Pain at some time in their life.

 - On any given day 6.5 million people are in bed because of back pain.